skyfe79/Awesome/README.md

 ## Rust

 - [Ferrite](https://github.com/OlaProeis/Ferrite) - A fast, lightweight text editor for Markdown, JSON, YAML, and TOML files.
 Built with Rust and egui for a native, responsive experience.
-- [vibe-kanban](https://github.com/BloopAI/vibe-kanban) - Get 10X more out of Claude Code, Codex or any coding agent
 - [axum](https://github.com/tokio-rs/axum) - HTTP routing and request-handling library for Rust that focuses on ergonomics and modularity
 - [edit](https://github.com/microsoft/edit) - We all edit.
 - [codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal